Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 3. Click the ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete) button in the editing toolbar.
     The attribute mapping has been deleted from the list.

     > [Info] When deleting an attribute mapping, the mapping to the destination attribute, but not the destination attribute itself, is deleted from the attribute mapping list.
-The destination attribute is only deleted if the attribute mapping was a custom language or channel mapping.
-In this case, the original destination attribute without customized language or channel is still available in the list of attribute mappings.
+The destination attribute is only deleted if the attribute mapping was a custom language or scope mapping.
+In this case, the original destination attribute without customized language or scope is still available in the list of attribute mappings.

 4. Repeat the steps **2** and **3** for all attributes you want to delete.